 Agile Pitfalls

-After reading all of the described benefits of agile, you might ask yourself: if agile is so great compared to the waterfall methodology, why does the adoption rate is not 100%?
+After reading all of the described benefits of agile, you might ask yourself: if agile is so great compared to the waterfall methodology, why is the adoption rate not 100%?
 Why do some companies deny agile?

 In some cases, product managers are convinced that Agile works well only for small teams and will not suit big enterprise-scale projects.
-In fact, such a belief is nothing more than a misconception.
-The difficulties of scaling Agile SDLC have been discussed for a long time and a number of specialized tactics were developed.
+Such a belief is nothing more than a misconception.
+The difficulties of scaling Agile SDLC have been discussed for a long time and several specialized tactics were developed.

 Dark Agile